jescalan/roots/readme.md

 ##### Refactor Phases

-- phases 1 and 2 complete
+- phases 1 and 2 complete (organize commands and organize compile process)
 - phase 3: figure out how to deal with callbacks for parallel async operations
 - phase 4: optimize speed